HomeSustainabilityCSR Strategies: Key to Attracting Millennial and Gen Z Employees

 Second, if a company is going to have a CSR program that does more than just look good on paper, Smith suggests that companies take a hard look at the products and services they offer.
 How do they affect the environment?

 As more employees adopt eco-friendly habits and green lifestyles, they want to know their employer is doing the same.
-Smith advises companies to look for ways to improve the sustainability of the supply chain as well as analyzing how any harm that is occurring can be minimized.
+Smith advises companies to look for ways to improve the sustainability of the supply chain as well as analyze how any harm that is occurring can be minimized.

 Companies can involve employees in this process.
 A Scandinavian energy company, Statoil, nominates 10 senior executives each year to take part in a year-long climate and energy program.
 Davis-Peccoud writes that the program educates these senior executives on how to identify and address environmental issues from their position in the company.